hpc4you/hpc4you.github.io/index.md

 ## hpc4you_toolkit
 The _hpc4you toolkit_ is a simple but robust toolkit to setup a parallel computing cluster with slurm as workload manager by copy and paste.

+Currently, the _hpc4you_toolkit_ supports:
+1. RHEL7 and RHEL8 and their compatible operating systems, such as CentOS 7.x, 8.x, RockyLinux 8.x.
+2. Ubuntu 20.04/22.04 and their compatible operating systems.

+## Quick Start
 Only run,
 ```
 source code
 ```
 All subsequent 5 commands will be automatically displayed in green.
 All you need to do is to copy and paste the green text according to the on-screen instructions.

-Currently, the _hpc4you_toolkit_ supports:
-1. RHEL7 and RHEL8 and their compatible operating systems, such as CentOS 7.x, 8.x, RockyLinux 8.x.
-2. Ubuntu 20.04/22.04 and their compatible operating systems.

 ## Prerequisites
 1. All servers running the same version of Linux.